Dome: 19th-century and later domes

 The practice of building rotating domes for housing large telescopes was begun in the 19th century, with early examples using papier-mâché to minimize weight.
 Unique glass domes springing straight from ground level were used for hothouses and winter gardens.
 Elaborate covered shopping arcades included large glazed domes at their cross intersections.
 The large domes of the 19th century included exhibition buildings and functional structures such as gasometers and locomotive sheds.
 The "first fully triangulated framed dome" was built in Berlin in 1863 by Johann Wilhelm Schwedler and, by the start of the 20th century, similarly triangulated frame domes had become fairly common.
-Vladimir Shukhov was also an early pioneer of what would later be called gridshell structures and in 1897 he employed them in domed exhibit pavilions at the All-Russia Industrial and Art Exhibition.
+Vladimir Shukhov was also an early pioneer of what would later be called gridshell structures, and in 1897 he employed them in domed exhibit pavilions at the All-Russia Industrial and Art Exhibition.

 Domes built with steel and concrete were able to achieve very large spans.
-In the late 19th and early 20th centuries, the Guastavino family, a father and son team who worked on the eastern seaboard of the United States, further developed the masonry dome, using tiles set flat against the surface of the curve and fast-setting Portland cement, which allowed mild steel bar to be used to counteract tension forces.
-The thin domical shell was further developed with the construction by Walther Bauersfeld of two planetarium domes in Jena, Germany in the early 1920s.
-They consisting of a triangulated frame of light steel bars and mesh covered by a thin layer of concrete.
-These are generally taken to be the first modern architectural thin shells.
-These are also considered the first geodesic domes.
+In the late 19th and early 20th centuries, the Guastavino family, a father-and-son team who worked on the eastern seaboard of the United States, further developed the masonry dome, using tiles set flat against the surface of the curve and fast-setting Portland cement, which allowed mild steel bar to be used to counteract tension forces.
+The thin domical shell was further developed with the construction by Walther Bauersfeld of two planetarium domes in Jena, Germany, in the early 1920s; these consisted of a triangulated frame of light steel bars and mesh covered by a thin layer of concrete.
+They are generally taken to be the first modern architectural thin shells and are also considered to be the first geodesic domes.
 Geodesic domes have been used for radar enclosures, greenhouses, housing, and weather stations.
 Architectural shells had their heyday in the 1950s and 1960s, peaking in popularity shortly before the widespread adoption of computers and the finite element method of structural analysis.

-The first permanent air supported membrane domes were the radar domes designed and built by Walter Bird after World War II.
-Their low cost eventually led to the development of permanent versions using teflon-coated fiberglass and by 1985 the majority of the domed stadiums around the world used this system.
+The first permanent air-supported membrane domes were the radar domes designed and built by Walter Bird after World War II.
+Their low cost eventually led to the development of permanent versions using Teflon-coated fiberglass, and by 1985 the majority of the domed stadiums around the world used this system.
 Tensegrity domes, patented by Buckminster Fuller in 1962, are membrane structures consisting of radial trusses made from steel cables under tension with vertical steel pipes spreading the cables into the truss form.
 They have been made circular, elliptical, and other shapes to cover stadiums from Korea to Florida.
 Tension membrane design has depended upon computers, and the increasing availability of powerful computers resulted in many developments being made in the last three decades of the 20th century.
-The higher expense of rigid large span domes made them relatively rare, although rigidly moving panels is the most popular system for sports stadiums with retractable roofing.
+The higher expense of rigid large-span domes made them relatively rare, although rigidly moving panels is the most popular system for sports stadiums with retractable roofing.